zoot101/luadns-ddns/README.md

 After the above steps have been carried out and the config file has been setup, one is ready to run the script directly.

-Call it from the command line like so:
+Call it from the command line like so.
+I recommend this be done as the user that you intend the script to run as.

 ```bash
 luadns-ddns